 No. EPA provides direct assistance through a federal contract; therefore, no funds are transferred to the community.
-Selected communities receive assistance in the form of a 1- to 2-day visit from a team of national experts in disciplines that match the community's unique needs.
+Selected communities receive assistance in the form of a one- or two-day visit from a team of national experts in disciplines that match the community's needs.

 Assistance from the grantees is provided under an EPA grant to each of those organizations; they in turn provide services directly to selected communities.

-The Request for Letters of Interest (RFLI) will describe the evaluation criteria in detail.
+The Request for Letters of Interest will describe the evaluation criteria in detail.
 Briefly:

 - The applicant must be eligible as described above.

-- The applicant must select one tool and explain why assistance with that tool will lead to measureable change based on the issue identified.
-Applicants should be able to articulate a specific challenge in the community that the tool will help address.
+- The applicant must select one tool and explain why assistance with that tool will lead to measurable change based on the issue identified.
+Applicants should be able to articulate a specific challenge that the tool will help address.

 - The community must be able to demonstrate how it anticipates using the results from the EPA-led team to implement changes locally.

-- Elected officials, such as mayors, county commissioners, city council members, and state commissioners, must support this project and be committed to its success.
+- Elected officials, such as mayors, county commissioners, and city council members, must support this project and be committed to its success.

 Can I request assistance for more than one tool?

 For EPA-led assistance, an applicant can request assistance for multiple tools; however, each request must be submitted as a separate letter of interest (that is, one tool per letter).
 It is advisable to focus on one or two tools and make the best case for why this assistance will have an impact in the community.

 For grantee-led assistance, each organization has its own requirements for tool requests; please contact those organizations directly for additional information.